catatkin/Jeopardy-Training/README.md

 # Jeopardy-Training

-Codecademy pratice with pandas on a dataset of Jeopardy questions
+Practice with pandas on a dataset of Jeopardy questions